Short Sale

 are many reasons why home owners will

-cases it could be better to cut your losses by
+cases it may be better to cut your losses by

 selling the home and saving those payments